ampproject/amphtml/extensions/amp-list/amp-list.md

 ### Initialization from amp-state

-For cases where you can server-side-render the JSON for an `<amp-list>`, it may be desirable to have your `<amp-list>` component initialize off of `<amp-state>` rather than from a JSON endpoint.
-This allows the component to render faster by skipping the fetch, but also means the data may be stale if served from the AMP Cache.

-You may enable this by following two steps:
+In most cases, you’ll probably want to have `<amp-list>` request JSON from a server.
+But `<amp-list>` can also use JSON you’ve included in an `<amp-state>`, right there in your HTML!
+This means rendering can occur without an additional server call, although, of course, if your page is served from an AMP cache, the data may not be fresh.

+Here’s how to have `<amp-list>` render from an `<amp-state>`:

-1. Add the [amp-bind](https://amp.dev/documentation/components/amp-bind/) script to the `<head>` of your document.
+1. Add the [amp-bind](https://amp.dev/documentation/components/amp-bind/) script to your document's `<head>`.
-2. Utilize an `amp-state:` protocol in the `src` attribute.
-The data in state must follow the same rules as the JSON that would have been retrieved from an endpoint.

-For example,
+2. Use the `amp-state:` protocol in your `<amp-list>`’s src attribute, like this:
+   `<amp-list src="amp-state:localState">`

+Note that `<amp-list>` treats your JSON in the same way whether it’s requested from your server or pulled from a state variable.
+The format required doesn’t change.

+See below for a full example,

 ```html
 <amp-state id="localState">